Ivan-Berezyanskiy/LibroLink/README.md

 # library-service

-Django Rest Framework project for management of books and borrowings in library
+Django Rest Framework project for the management of books and borrowings in the library

 ## Features:
 * Authentication functionality